secretstartups/handbook/team/structure/working-groups/devsecops-adoption/index.html.md

 No customers in red on DevSecOps Adoption within 3 months of purchase.

 ## Exit Criteria
-Run articulated process with 10 customers with successful adoption within 3 months
+One fiscal quarter (purchase date) with 90% of devsecops customers adopting within 3 months of purchase
 *